eatlas/CS_AIMS_Coral-Sea-Features_Img/README.md

 This includes an app for choosing images to create a final composite image and a script for recording the actual images processed to make the images in this dataset.

-`src\01-gee\landsat8`: This corresponds to the Google Earth Engine scripts for processing the Sentinel 2 images.
+`src\01-gee\sentinel2`: This corresponds to the Google Earth Engine scripts for processing the Sentinel 2 images.
 These were the primary image sources used in mapping the reef boundaries of the Coral Sea.

+`src\01-eobrowser`: This outlines the generation of Sentinel 3 scenes using the EOBrowser.

 `src\02-local`: This contains the Python\GDAL script that is run on your local machine to post process the imagery downloaded from GEE into the `unprocessed-data` folder.
 This script